2000 – 2010

 2008

-Unprecedented megacity campaigns were held in Israel.
+Unprecedented Mega City Campaigns were held in Israel.
 The Gospel was proclaimed in 3 languages in Israel and the Palestinian territories.

 Israel’s megacities in focus